gdunlop/budget-boating/_posts/2020-06-04-Essential-equipment.markdown

 My boat has a 60 litre fuel tank and a separate 2-stroke oil tank.

 I generally fill the tank on land from jerry cans rather than using marina facilities.
 Spare fuel is carried in 5 litre plastic cans, stored in the ski locker to keep the weight low.

+## Links
+Stu at Dangar Marine has a huge number of videos on his Youtube channel.
+This one on [breaking down in a boat on the water](https://www.youtube.com/watch?v=5xBYobX9fHg) helped me assemble my toolkit and spares.